Connect with others who understand.

 PBC and PSC are primary diseases, meaning they develop independently without a separate known cause or trigger.
 They’re also autoimmune diseases, meaning they’re caused by the body’s immune system mistakenly attacking its own tissues.
 Additionally, both conditions cause inflamed bile ducts in the liver that disrupt the organ’s normal functioning.
 However, the extent of damage they cause, who they affect, and their available treatments aren’t quite the same.

 PBC and PSC are cholestatic liver diseases — they affect the flow of bile through your liver.
 Bile is the fluid that helps the body digest fats and remove toxins.
 It’s made in the liver and stored in the gallbladder.
 Bile ducts are tubes that help bile flow from the liver to the gallbladder and small intestine.
-Damage to these passageways can cause symptoms throughout the body.
+When these passageways get damaged, it can cause symptoms throughout the body.

 Here’s how to make sense of PBC and PSC, two related but distinct diagnoses.